Welcome to the BIOTOPE AQUARIUM Contest!

 Our 1st BIOTOPE AQUARIUM Contest

-In 2016 our team had the first biotope competition experience by organizing the 1.
-INTERNATIONAL BIOTOPE AQUARIUM Contest in Italy, not only as an online competition, but also by inviting the finalists to compete live.
+In 2016 our team organized the 1.
+INTERNATIONAL BIOTOPE AQUARIUM Contest online, inviting the finalists to compete live in Italy.

 This was an amazing experience and we truly enjoyed the spirit of competition and the masterpieces created by our contestants.
 It was beautiful to see how simple aquariums were transformed into reproductions of Nature!